dpeytonX/sailfish-widgets/README.md

 The <code>sailfishapp</code> configuration will automatically add /usr/share/<em>you-app</em>/lib to the LD path so your application will automatically search that folder for libraries that are deployed with your application.

+<h2>Debugging native libraries</h2>
+In order to debug the internal library, you will need to download the entire source tree and run the make file with the debug option.
+Replace the your application's version of the library with the debug version and run GDB remotely on the device.
+Qt Creator should provide this option automatically.

 <h2>Contribute</h2>